erizov/Professor/semester_10/lecture_68_llm_evaluation/bias_detection/school.en.md

-# Bias Detection
+# Bias Detection in LLMs

 ## Simple Explanation

-Bias Detection in LLMs is an algorithm used to solve specific problems in computer science.
+Bias Detection in LLMs is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying bias detection to solve specific tasks in bias;
-- using bias detection in production systems for detection;
-- integrating bias detection into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of bias detection:
+Consider a specific example of how bias detection in llms works:

-1. Data preparation: input data for bias detection (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of bias detection to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the bias detection algorithm do?
+1. What does the bias detection in llms algorithm do?
-2. In what situations is bias detection used?
+2. In what situations is bias detection in llms used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does bias detection handle edge cases?
+1. How does bias detection in llms handle edge cases?
-2. What are the advantages and disadvantages of bias detection?
+2. What are the advantages and disadvantages of bias detection in llms?
-3. Can the performance of bias detection be improved?
+3. Can the performance of bias detection in llms be improved?

 ### Advanced

-1. What is the time complexity of bias detection?
+1. What is the time complexity of bias detection in llms?
-2. How does bias detection work with large volumes of data?
+2. How does bias detection in llms work with large volumes of data?
-3. How can bias detection be optimized?
+3. How can bias detection in llms be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the bias detection algorithm.
+Perform a simple operation with the bias detection in llms algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the bias detection algorithm to a more complex dataset.
+Apply the bias detection in llms algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the bias detection algorithm in a programming language.
+Write an implementation of the bias detection in llms algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.